wp-plugins/readable-names/readme.txt

 Tested up to: 3.0.1
 Stable tag: 0.9.3

-The plugin asks commenters to write their names in the language that your blog uses.
+Asks commenters to write their names in the language that your blog uses.

 == Description ==

-The plugin asks commenters to write their names in the language that your blog uses.
-Using names written in your blog's native language will enhance the quality of users' conversation.
+This plugin asks commenters to write their names in the language that your blog uses.
+Using readable names written in your blog's native language will enhance the discussion.
+Strangers who want to leave comments on *your* blog, have to speak *your* language.

 Customizing predefined rules can create your own slang.

-Less spam is a welcome side effect.
+Less spam is a welcome side effect on non-latin alphabets.

-= Translation =
+= Translations =

 The plugin comes with a set of predefined standards for every translated language.